asllop/RunPack/README.md

 }
 ```

-It's easy to define new words in Rust and then call them from a script in RunPack:
+It's easy to define a new word in Rust and then call it from a script in RunPack:

 ```rust
 use runpack::{self, Pack, Cell};